zeeshanejaz/unirest-android/README.md

 * Automatic JSON parsing into a native object for JSON responses

 Created with love by [thefosk](https://github.com/thefosk) @ [mashape.com](https://mashape.com)

-Ported with care ;) Zeeshan Ejaz Bhatti
+Ported by: Zeeshan Ejaz Bhatti

 ## Installing
 Currently, you must download the project and create AAR file from it to include in your android project.
 We shall soon upload this to a Maven repo for your ease.